 Mr Fleming believes that good science is essential for effective conservation.
 He says the sector looks for science graduates who have strong skills as well as the right attitude.
 “We want graduates who have great technical ability, but also who are passionate about conservation, practical and enjoy being in the bush,” he says.

 Many conservation organisations, such as the Australian Wildlife Conservancy, have internships or volunteering programs.
 Mr Fleming agrees that volunteering is an invaluable first step in seeking employment in the industry, and says that internships are “a genuine mechanism for getting work experience and then winning a conservation job at the end of it.”

 - Environmental jobs in Australia have been growing steadily over the last five years.

-- New technology (satellite remote sensing, advanced computer modelling) is bringing a wealth of opportunity to the sector, providing more interesting aspects to conservation roles and opportunities to develop skills.
+New technology (satellite remote sensing, advanced computer modeling) is bringing a wealth of opportunity to the sector, providing more interesting aspects to conservation roles and opportunities to develop skills.

 - Ecological Society of Australia (ESA)